cloudposse/terraform-datadog-platform/README.md

 # terraform-datadog-monitor

-A Terraform module which contains a number of common configurations of monitors for Datadog.
+A Terraform module with a number of common configurations of monitors for Datadog.

 ## Datadog monitors catalog